 In order to win your case, you’ll have to prove that the other person was negligent.
 Negligence occurs when someone’s actions hurt or kill another person and the injury was preventable had the person taken reasonable precautions.

 For example, if a car spins out of control because of weather conditions and kills a pedestrian, you probably don’t have a case if the car was maintained properly.
 If a drunk driver kills a pedestrian, however, you may have a case because drinking and driving is preventable.

 Many deaths occur each year because of medical errors or injuries due to defective products.
 You may be entitled to compensation for these types of injuries.
 The attorneys at Joe Knows Law utilize their expertise in product liability lawsuits and other types of accidents to ensure you get the compensation you are entitled to.
-If you need a McKinney accident attorney, call Attorney Joe Lucé at (972) 562-9700 today.
+If you need a McKinney accident attorney, contact Attorney Joe Lucé online or call (972) 562-9700 today.